babus/asianet-auto-login-python/README.md

 ###Setup###
 #####Windows#####
 1. Get the zip and extract to any directory.<code>-u [username] -p [password]</code>
-2. At login, At task creation/modification triggers will be enough with repeat every 5 minutes.
+2. "At login, At task creation/modification" triggers will be enough with repeat every 5 minutes.

 #####Linux#####
+1. Download `src/asianet_login.py`.
-Add a cron job to run src/asianet_login.py with required arguments <code>-u [username] -p [password]</code> with repeat every 5 minutes.
+2. Add a cron job to run `src/asianet_login.py` with arguments <code>-u [username] -p [password]</code> with repeat every 5 minutes.